Healthy Holidays annual report

 Other providers commissioned local catering services but several also chose to focus heavily upon this element of their programme and involve children and young people in the preparation and cooking of meals from scratch.

-Several clubs, including those specialising in SEND provision, incorporated restaurant experiences within their programmes offering participants the opportunity to ‘eat out’ which may well be beyond the reach of many families, especially given the ongoing cost of living crisis.
+Several clubs, including those specialising in SEND provision, incorporated restaurant experiences within their programmes offering participants the opportunity to ‘eat out’ which may well be beyond the reach of many families, especially given the ongoing high cost of living.

 Enriching activity

-Here in Leeds we were delighted with the breadth of activities on offer to our young people and are proud about our enrichment within Healthy Holidays: We saw headteachers leading provision within schools offering ‘forest school’, waterslides and encouraging tasting of home grown rhubarb by comparison to ‘Tangfastic’ sweets; Leeds City College undertook a programme targeting young people aged 15-16 aiming to familiarise them with the college environment at a less busy period than term time and demonstrating the breadth of opportunity offered under the umbrella of ‘digital skills’; Leeds City Council’s Community Hub provision continued the well-developed and comprehensive programme working with libraries; Active Leeds and commissioned arts and theatre groups and within the third sector we saw growing, picking and outdoor cooking sessions as well as programmes with an emphasis on sewing and craft activity.
+In Leeds we were delighted with the breadth of activities on offer to our young people and are proud about our enrichment within Healthy Holidays: We saw headteachers leading provision within schools offering ‘forest school’, waterslides and encouraging tasting of home grown fruit and vegetables; Leeds City College undertook a programme targeting young people aged 15-16 aiming to familiarise them with the college environment at a less busy period than term time and demonstrating the breadth of opportunity offered under the umbrella of ‘digital skills’; Leeds City Council’s Community Hub provision continued the well-developed and comprehensive programme working with libraries; Active Leeds and commissioned arts and theatre groups and within the third sector we saw growing, picking and outdoor cooking sessions as well as programmes with an emphasis on sewing and craft activity.
 We are confident there was provision tailored for eligible children within Leeds and the range of activities available was too extensive to detail in full- but we’ve included one provider’s activities over the summer as an example of how fantastic the schemes are:

 Physical activity